PUB to begin tunnelling as part of Phase 2 in building 'used water superhighway'

 The Changi and Kranji plants have been connected since 2008 as part of Phase 1.
 When the Tuas plant is fully operational in 2027, it will also be connected as part of Phase 2.

-The second phase, which will cost S$2.9 billion more than the first phase at S$6.5 billion, will connect Marina Bay to Tuas.
+The second phase, which will cost S$3.1 billion more than the first phase at S$6.5 billion, will connect Marina Bay to Tuas.

-This involves creating a network of 50km of deep tunnels and 60km of link sewers in the western part of Singapore.
+This involves creating a network of 40km of deep tunnels and 60km of link sewers in the western part of Singapore.

 Nineteen tunnel boring machines (TBMs) will be introduced to the effort – more than twice the number of units used in the first phase.
 There will also be two types of boring machines in this phase due to the different ground conditions in the area.